-As we are aware that the Himalayas are young mountains, hence erosion is a huge phenomenon which results in heavy sediment in the water of Kosi.
+As we are aware that the Himalayas are young mountains, hence erosion is a huge phenomenon that results in heavy sediment in the water of Kosi.
 During floods, Kosi gets on a Taandav mode and submerges huge tracts of land within a click of time.

 However, she is not at fault, all she is doing is following the dharma of being a river of carrying water and creating new lands.
 After all, this is how fertile lands have formed through the ages.

-This post talks about Bamboo plant and how it can help the population living under the shadow of Kosi floods.
+This post talks about the Bamboo plant and how it can help the population living under the shadow of Kosi floods.

 What is Bamboo (बांस)